Unleash/unleash/README.md

 > Feature toggles decouple **deployment** of code from **release** of new features

 This repo contains the unleash-server, which contains the Unleash Admin UI and the Unleash API.
-In order to make use of unleash you will also need a client SDK.
+To make use of unleash you will also need a client SDK.

 <img src="./.github/dashboard.png" alt="Unleash Admin UI" />